ThadaPhan/Handling-Matrix-use-Hadoop-Mapreduce/README.md

       5
    * When srcreen stop to show input and ouput of every demo, you must hit "enter" to continue.
 ## ***EDIT DEMO***
-* If you want to edit any demo your way, you can.
+* If you want to edit any demo your way, let go to src dirctory, you can see 4 demo directory in it.
 But after edit, you have to rebuild jar file of demo you edit by run: *./Build.sh*
 ## ***GOOD LUCK :))***